rafaelsoares1984/customer/README.md

         Add root level default<br>
            `ln -n tomcat /etc/rc2.d/S99tomcat `<br>

-       **Set up tomcat for reply to on your network**<br>
+       **Set up tomcat to reply to your network**<br>
-           Configure server name, ip, virtual network, and other for worked on your network, and folder for deploys.
+           Sttings server name, ip, virtual network, and other to worked on your network, and deploys folder.

-   - After installation and configuration, install Java version 8 or higher, and configure JAVA_HOME of server<br>
+   - After installation and settings, install Java version 8 or higher, and setting server JAVA_HOME<br>

         It when installation java is done, configure JAVA_HOME  <br>
           `vim /etc/bash.bashrc`<br>